CamHD-Analysis/CamHD-Analysis.github.io/_posts/2017-05-01-benchmarking-pycamhd.md

 I developed a set of [sample Jupyter notebooks](https://github.com/CamHD-Analysis/lazyqt_demo_notebooks) to benchmark each of these methods.
 Note that running PyLazyQuicktime requires a custom Jupyter environment which isn't publicly available yet.

-All benchmarks were run on the (CamHD Compute Engine)[https://chiron.ldeo.columbia.edu].
+All benchmarks were run on the [CamHD Compute Engine](https://chiron.ldeo.columbia.edu).
 Each benchmark required extracting/downloading a randomized set of frames from a single movie.
 Performance is measured in average ms of wall clock per frame extracted.

 "Direct Disk Access" means the tool is reading directly from the filesystem (from the movies that are local to the Compute Engine).

-"Local HTTP Server" means accessing the local files, but through an Nginx instance running in a Docker container.
+"Local HTTP Server" means accessing the local files through an Nginx instance running in a Docker container.

-"Rutgers CI" means pulling data directly from Rutgers via HTTP.
+"Rutgers CI" means pulling data from Rutgers via HTTP.

-"Local Lazycache Server" is an instance of (lazycache)[https://github.com/amarburg/go-lazycache] running on the Compute Engine itself.
-This instance is set up to mirror the three different data sources: local filesystem, local via Nginx and direct from Rutger.
+"Local Lazycache Server" is an instance of [lazycache](https://github.com/amarburg/go-lazycache) running on the Compute Engine itself.
+This instance is set up to mirror the three different data sources: local filesystem, local via Nginx and direct from Rutgers.

 "Google App Engine Lazycache Server" is an instance of Lazycache running in Google App Engine.
 It does not have any local copies of the videos and can only pull from Rutgers.

 "No[t] cached" means no caching anywhere in the system.

-"Yes cached" means pulling from the cache (running the benchmark twice and taking the second result).
+"Yes cached" means data pulled from cache -- in this case, running the benchmark twice and taking the second result.